quiltdata/quilt/docs/api-r.md

-Provisional R support is provided by [stillmatic/quiltr](https://github.com/stillmatic/quiltr)
+R bindings have been provided by the community: [stillmatic/quiltr](https://github.com/stillmatic/quiltr).